julian-molina/Documentation/_includes/network/exchange-tasks.md

 <!--------------------------------------------- ADDING starts -->

-To add a network node, select *Add Network Node* on the *Spueralgos Network* node menu.
-A networknode is added along with the basic structure of nodes to set up a node.
+Exchange tasks nodes are added automatically when the first market in the corresponding exchange is installed.
+To manually add an exchange tasks node, select *Add Exchange Tasks* on the data mining, testing environment or production environment nodes.

 <!--------------------------------------------- ADDING ends -->